Decarbonization

 Electricity accounts for approximately 60% of our Group's total CO2 emissions (Scope 1 and 2), and we are switching to CO2-free electricity at our major operating sites in Japan and overseas.
 We are also considering measures to generate renewable energy on our own and to address energy sources other than electricity used in our manufacturing processes.

-Carbon taxes are being considered for introduction in Japan and abroad.
+Carbon taxes are being considered for introduction in Japan and overseas.
 If these or other systems are introduced, there is a risk of cost increases based on CO2 emissions.
 If a carbon tax is introduced, the annual cost increase is expected to be approximately 7 billion yen.

 - *Fiscal 2018 Scope 1 and 2 emissions x 50% (2030 target): CO2e x USD50/t- CO2e x assumed exchange rate